glotaran/pyglotaran/CONTRIBUTING.rst

 Deprecation Errors
 ~~~~~~~~~~~~~~~~~~
-In some cases deprecations can't have a replacement with the original behavior being kept intact.
+In some cases deprecations cannot have a replacement with the original behavior maintained.
-This will be mostly the case when at this point in time and in the object hierarchy there aren't
+This will be mostly the case when at this point in time and in the object hierarchy there isn't
-enough information about the whole system available to calculate the appropriate values.
+enough information available to calculate the appropriate values.
 Rather than using a 'dummy' value not to break the API, which could cause undefined behavior
 down the line, those cases should throw an error which informs the users about the new usage.
 In general this should only be used if it is unavoidable due to massive refactoring of the